logo

 Your Body in Week 27 of Pregnancy

-As you enter the third trimester, your body is adjusting to accommodate your growing baby.
+As you enter the third trimester, your body adjusts to accommodate your growing baby.
 While this can bring discomfort, it’s a sign that your pregnancy is progressing well.

 Content Banner